osiris-code/osiris/docs/hidden/reference/Profile.md

 ```

 **gauss_center**, **gauss_sigma**, **gauss_range**, **gauss_n_sigma** - specify the
-parameters for the gaussian function we intend to use.
+parameters for the Gaussian function we intend to use.
 The `gauss_center(i)`,
 `gauss_sigma(i)` and `gauss_range(\*,i)` parameters represent the center, sigma and
-range for the gaussian on the i-th direction, respectively.
+range for the Gaussian on the i-th direction, respectively.
 If `profile_type(i)` is not
-equal to "gaussian" the values specified are silently ignored.
+equal to *"gaussian"* the values specified are silently ignored.
 The
 `gauss_range(k,i)` represent the lower (`k=1`) and upper (`k=2`) limits for
-which the gaussian function is evaluated.
+which the Gaussian function is evaluated.
 Outside these limits a value
 of 0 is returned.
 The `gauss_n_sigma(i)` parameter, if specified, takes precedence over the `gauss_range(i)` parameter and sets the range to include `gauss_n_sigma(i)` number of sigmas on either side of the center.
-Here's an example for a gaussian function in the x1
+Here's an example for a Gaussian function in the x1
 direction with sigma = 1.4142, centered about x1 = 10.0, with a peak
 value of 2.0, defined for $5.0 < x_1 < 15.0$: